 I bought our cake topper and my garter on the clearance table at a store.
 For my flowers, I chose daisies, which are a very cheap flower and just so happen to be my favorite.
 If you’re on a budget, calla lilies are NOT a good choice.
 Amen.
 Ask your florist what is in season during your wedding and go with that flower…if he/she is a good florist, they’ll know the cheapest and prettiest route to take.

-Our photographer was a friend of Barry’s family, so I got a good rate there.
+Our wedding photographer in Maine was a friend of Barry’s family, so I got a good rate there.
 Photography is expensive folks.
 I opted not to have one of those people that follows you around all day and gets everything on camera, including a runner in your pantyhose.
 Instead I asked friends to take pictures as well, so I had lots of different vantage points.

 My bridesmaids dresses were $69 from Chadwicks.
 I went with something pretty simple so that they could be worn again if the girls wanted to.
 I did not buy the dresses for my bridal party – but I did buy them a gift.
 I didn’t have the budget to buy their dresses…in fact, none of the weddings that I have been in have come with a furnished dress.
 It’s not needed, honey.
 NEVER APOLOGIZE FOR YOUR BUDGET.
 It’s what you’re working with – if they don’t want to buy the dress, that’s cool.
 They have a budget too.
 They can still be your friend if they’re not in your wedding party.